-The City Manager or designee(s) may change the work hours and/or days within the work schedules listed above for employees, without any obligation to meet and confer, so long as the employee is provided notice fourteen (14) calendar days prior to the effective date of the change.
-"Changes in work schedules" are intended to be of a permanent nature or for an extended period of time.
+The City Manager or designee(s) may change the work hours and/or days within the 4/10 work schedule for employees upon fourteen (14) calendar days' notice to the affected employee.
+The Department Head or designee(s) will meet and discuss with any affected employees any proposed change of starting and ending times prior to the notice being issued.
+Changes in work schedules are intended to be of a permanent nature or for an extended period of time.